devlinjunker/JS-Fun/play/test.webpack/README.md

  - **NOTE:** stubbing console.log is dangerous for test result output
  - mocha.opts helps running mocha be simpler
   - [x] consider moving into `./test/` directory so we don't need to ref
- - [ ] Test bootstrap file
+ - [ ] Test bootstrap (global init) file
  - [x] Automatic Unit Tests during development (`npm run test-watch`)
-  - Karma runner used for focusing on tests, during development and testing we can just run mocha with `--watch` param
+  - Karma runner can be used for focusing on tests
+    - during development and testing we can just run mocha with `--watch` param (see commit [fe98d3f](https://github.com/devlinjunker/basic.webpack/commit/fe98d3f8434fc770b191638ccc323fa7d9f04c83))
+      - is a problem for webapps though because browser env globals are not available unless we use karma
+    - [ ] Integrate Karma and Webpack

 ### Clean Output while running